biati-digital/nova-php-cs-fixer/phpcsfixer.novaextension/README.md

 #### PHP CS Fixer Options

-- **PHP Path** - Path to your PHP installation, if empty the default php included with the OS will be used
+- **PHP Path** - Path to your PHP installation, if empty the default PHP included with the OS will be used (Only for Big Sur and lower, Mac OS Monterey and up does no longer includes PHP by default)

 - **CS Fixer Path** Path to php-cs-fixer, if empty the fixer included with the extension will be used